-It was about the food.
+Thus, it was about the food.

 Last time I went to a game there were personal pizzas, King Taco, Krispy Kreme, and now there’s probably sushi and rack of lamb.
 In any event, the game was always incidental to the occasion.
-Dodgers games are an inexpensive and local opportunity for Mexicans to get the family and friends together without having to entertain one another.
+Dodgers games are an inexpensive.
+They are a local opportunity for Mexicans to get the family and friends together.
+And usually without having to entertain one another.

 There is plenty of literature about the Battle of Chavez Ravine but for a great comprehensive history of Southern California I would look to a book by Carey McWilliams called Southern California: An Island on the Land.
 Chavez Ravine is also a significant locale that is associated with the Zoot Suit Riots.
 In the end the Mexican community was forced to relocate and Dodger Stadium was erected.

-Now, on certain game days, you can get a ticket for $30 that comes with all you can eat hot dogs, nachos, cokes, water and peanuts.
+Now, on certain game days, you can get a ticket for $30.
+It comes with all you can eat hot dogs, nachos, cokes, water and peanuts.
 You still have to buy the beer.
 In my personal opinion I think it’s great that you can still get into a ballgame anywhere for just $9: that’s for a seat in the nosebleeds purchased at least a day ahead of time, and this is at the third oldest ballpark in the Major League.

 I also do not want to fail to mention the incredible contribution of famed Mexican Dodger pitcher Fernando Valenzuela.
 He was known for his wicked screw-ball and is the only pitcher to have won both Rookie of the Year and the Cy Young award ushering in an era of Fernandomania.

 After the game everyone piles into the car, maybe you fill up at the 76 station in back of the parking lot and ride the slow wave of traffic back onto the 101 Freeway.
 If you were smart you hit up Phillipe’s for a French dip sandwich before the game.
 And if you’re brave you’ll stop by the Original Tommy’s on W Beverly on the way home.